What is the Student Portal?

 For additional support, please book a consultation with a success adviser via the LMS> Help> Consultations > Success.

 Everything!
 For subject enrolment, subject withdrawal, Special Consideration application queries, extension queries, policy explanation, assistance with forms, deferral of exams, deferral of your course, change of personal details, applying to graduate, just to name a few.
 If you have a query, Student Services can assist, or point you in the right direction.

 How do I get in touch with Student Services to speak with a Student Adviser?

 Depending on the course you’re studying, some professions have limitations on the amount of online study a student can complete to register.
 Professional associations vary as to the amount of online learning that they accept in a Bachelor degree.
 Their standards may change at any time and although Endeavour commits to keeping students informed of such changes, ultimately it is the student’s responsibility to keep abreast of these issues to ensure they meet the qualifications.

 Our Bachelor of Health Science qualifications offer some subjects via online learning.
 You can view the list of online subjects available for your degree by viewing the course brochure.
 Many subjects are offered in multiple intakes over the year.
 To see when subjects are offered, please view the online schedule of subjects.

 When do I get the result for my online subjects?

-The result release dates for each online intake are published on the Online Calendar on your Student Portal under Resources & Links.
+The result release dates for each online intake are published on the relevant years' Online Student Calendar.